Aladom/django-mailing/docs/get_started.rst

   "From" header, but it is often not needed as ``DEFAULT_FROM_EMAIL`` will be used as default.

-Note that some fields are not described above.
+.. note:: Some fields are not described above.
 These are not important for basic use and will be described later.